badCodeBoi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0x01.
-Shell, permissions for question 0-17
+0x01, Permissions task for question 0-17